scylladb/scylladb/docs/operating-scylla/admin-tools/scylla-sstable.rst

 * The stream ends with a partition-end fragment.

 Any errors found will be logged with error level to ``stderr``.

+scrub
+^^^^^

+Rewrites the SStable, skipping or fixing corrupt parts.
+Not all kinds of corruption can be skipped or fixed by scrub.
+It is limited to ordering issues on the partition, row, or mutation-fragment level.
+See `sstable content <scylla-sstable-sstable-content_>`_ for more details.

+Scrub has several modes:

+* **abort** - Aborts the scrub as soon as any error is found (recognized or not).
+This mode is only included for the sake of completeness.
+We recommend using the **validate** mode so that all errors are reported.
+* **skip** - Skips over any corruptions found, thus omitting them from the output.
+Note that this mode can result in omitting more than is strictly necessary, but it guarantees that all detectable corruptions will be omitted.
+* **segregate** - Fixes partition/row/mutation-fragment out-of-order errors by segregating the output into as many SStables as required so that the content of each output SStable is properly ordered.
+* **validate** - Validates the content of the SStable, reporting any corruptions found.
+Writes no output SStables.
+In this mode, scrub has the same outcome as the `validate operation <scylla-sstable-validate-operation_>`_ - and the validate operation is recommended over scrub.

+Output SStables are written to the directory specified via ``--output-directory``.
+They will be written with the ``BIG`` format and the highest supported SStable format, with generations chosen by scylla-sstable.
+Generations are chosen such that they are unique among the SStables written by the current scrub.

+The output directory must be empty; otherwise, scylla-sstable will abort scrub.
+You can allow writing to a non-empty directory by setting the ``--unsafe-accept-nonempty-output-dir`` command line flag.
+Note that scrub will be aborted if an SStable cannot be written because its generation clashes with a pre-existing SStable in the output directory.

 validate-checksums
 ^^^^^^^^^^^^^^^^^^